-Millions of people travel around in London every day on various forms of transport – whether it be buses, trains, the Underground, taxis, minicabs, pedicabs, two wheels and on foot.
+Millions of people travel on various forms of transport every day – whether it be buses, trains, the Underground, taxis, minicabs, pedicabs, two wheels and on foot.
 Here are some useful tips designed to help you stay safe.

 Sit downstairs or close to the driver on a double-decker night bus, where they can see you.
 Likewise avoid sitting in an empty carriage on trains and the Underground.

 Always try to avoid sitting in an empty carriage where you are more vulnerable.

 If you choose to travel by bike, do be extra careful, especially in traffic, and keep your distance from buses and large vehicles, as they may turn suddenly and not see you.
 And remember that we drive on the left.

 Taxi cabs have a ‘TAXI’ light on the front, and fares are displayed on the meter.
 What’s more, they can be hailed in the street, booked in advance by phone, online or via mobile phone apps, and can also be found at taxi ranks; for example, outside stations, airports, hotels and nightspots.